 In the end, it’s up to you what running shoe brand—Brooks or Saucony—is going to be best for you.
-You can’t beat Brooks’s reliability and the fact that it is used by so many walkers and runners.
-Once people start wearing Brooks shoes, they tend to keep wearing them.
+You can’t beat Brooks’s reliability and the fact that they are used by so many walkers and runners.
+Once people start wearing Brooks, they tend to keep wearing them.

-On the other hand, Saucony is cool because the company is always coming up with new technology, so you’ll likely always get to try something a little bit different.
+On the other hand, Saucony is cool because the company is always coming up with new technology.
+You’ll likely always get to try something a little bit different.
 Saucony is also known for being a very reliable brand.
 If you need track or cross-country spikes, go with Saucony.

 The good news is that no matter what type of runner (or walker) you are, Brooks and Saucony have shoes that will appeal to any type of individual, so you are sure to find a shoe that works for you!